ligato/docs/docs/plugins/db-plugins.md

 export ETCD_CONFIG=/opt/vpp-agent/dev/etcd.conf
 ```

+etcd config file options are located [here](../user-guide/config-files.md#etcd)

 ### Status Check

-- If injected, the etcd plugin will use the Status Check plugin to periodically issue a GET request to check connection status.
+The etcd plugin will uses Status Check plugin to periodically issue a GET request to verify connection status.
 The etcd connection state affects the global status of the agent.
 If the agent cannot establish a connection with the etcd server, both the readiness and the liveness probe from the probe plugin will return a negative result.

 ### Compacting